justinklemm/php-mysql-wrapper/README.md

 PHP MySQL Wrapper
 =================

 This is a very old PHP class that I created circa 2006 to act as a wrapper for PHP's MySQL functions.
-It has a number of nice functions that accept parameters via arrays and build queries with them.
+It has a number of nice functions that accept parameters via arrays and builds queries with them.
 It's used statically, not actually instantiated.
 For instance:

     // Connect to database
     DB::connect('localhost', 'db', 'root', 'pass');